What Is an Eye Exam?

 What is the difference between medical and routine eye exams?

 While routine eye exams are used to diagnose and treat non-medical issues, such as nearsightedness, farsightedness, and astigmatism, medical eye exams primarily focus on the presence of eye disease and other ailments.
+Contact our office in Delray Beach to find out how we can perform both exams as means to increase your occular health.

 Maintain Your Eye Health

 Maintaining eye health goes well beyond your ability to see clearly.
 The experienced ophthalmologists at Rothchild Eye Institute utilize innovative equipment and testing approaches to diagnose ocular conditions and provide eye and vision treatments to meet your personal needs.
-To schedule a comprehensive eye exam or learn more about specialty eye care in Delray Beach FL, please contact our practice today.
+To schedule a comprehensive eye exam or learn more about specialty eye care in Delray Beach, FL, please contact our practice today.

 What is the Impact of Excess Screen Time On Your Eyes?